 Final Thoughts on How to Turn Pics into Polaroids

 Whether you are a PC owner or user of another operating system with a different editing routine, you now have 6 ways to edit your future polaroids.
-In case you are in the Windows squad, we highly recommend glancing at PhotoWorks.
+In case you are in the Windows or Mac squad, we highly recommend glancing at PhotoWorks.
 This comprehensive program has a free trial which will give you a wonderful insight into its capabilities.
 Besides, you can use our how to turn pictures into polaroids guide above to get a smooth start in the editor.
 Either way, our team wishes you good luck in your creative work!